 The operation of multiple RSF transmissions in a slot with NB assist is shown in Figure 3.
 The control phase is conducted by sending a poll (one-to-many) message in the NB channel.
 After control phase, a poll (one-to-many) message is transmitted to trigger RSF transmissions.
 After the RSF transmission occurs, the measurement report phase is proceeded by sending ranging report messages in the NB channel from the responders to the initiator.
 If there is no change in scheduling (tbd.), the control phase of the RSF transmissions (i.e., a control message in the NB channel) can be omitted.

 Figure 3 Multiple RSF transmission in a slot with NB assist

-Message Format

-UWB messages

-Scheduling IE

-The scheduling IE to be used for multiple transmissions in a slot it defined in [1].

-NB Message

-Control/Poll Message
+The REPORT message with message id 0x12 as defined in subsection 1.2.3 is used to transmit the ranging reports.